chili-publish/studio-ui/README.md

 ### Link local instance of components repository

 To work on the [grafx-shared-components library](https://github.com/chili-publish/grafx-shared-components) or the [studio-sdk library](https://github.com/chili-publish/studio-sdk), you will need to link your local instance to the package.json of this repository.
 To simply do this, we use the `yarn link` functionality.
-To make it even more easier, it is adviced to make an alias in your .bashrc file.
+To make it even more easier, it is advised to make an alias in your .bashrc file.
 If a new package will be installed,please check the package license information.

 #### Manual